Good Up High Bad Nearby - What is Ozone?

 At ground level, ozone is a harmful pollutant.
 Ozone pollution is a concern during the summer months because strong sunlight and hot weather result in harmful ozone concentrations in the air we breathe.
 Many urban and suburban areas throughout the United States have high levels of "bad" ozone.
 But many rural areas of the country are also subject to high ozone levels as winds carry emissions hundreds of miles away from their original sources.

 Healthy people also experience difficulty breathing when exposed to ozone pollution.
-Because ozone forms in hot weather, anyone who spends time outdoors in the summer may be affected, particularly children, outdoor workers and people exercising.
+Because ozone forms in hot weather, anyone who spends time outdoors in the summer may be affected, particularly children, older people, outdoor workers and people exercising.
 Millions of Americans live in areas where the national ozone health standards are exceeded.

 Ground-level or "bad" ozone also damages vegetation and ecosystems.
 It leads to reduced agricultural crop and commercial forest yields, reduced growth and survivability of tree seedlings, and increased susceptibility to diseases, pests and other stresses such as harsh weather.
 In the United States alone, ground-level ozone is responsible for an estimated $500 million in reduced crop production each year.
 Ground-level ozone also damages the foliage of trees and other plants, affecting the landscape of cities, national parks and forests, and recreation areas.